anikethj61/LinuxDriverDevelopment/README.md

 > File Name: hello.c

 The hello world module is coded as shown above.
-It has two functions one to be invoked when the module is loaded in to the kernel, another when the module is to beremoved.
+It has two functions one to be invoked when the module is loaded in to the kernel, another when the module is to be removed.
 "module_init" and "module_exit" are special macros used to indicate the role of these two functions. module_license is a macro to describe the use of free license